Why Sunsave Plus does not require a roof lease

 What’s more, you can end your subscription early at any point with a full repayment, and if you ever want to move home during your subscription, you can pass on the contract to the new homebuyer.

-Every Sunsave Plus system is also backed up by the Sunsave Guarantee, which means 24/7 monitoring, free replacement parts, comprehensive insurance provided by Aviva, and downtime cover.
+Every Sunsave Plus system is also backed up by the Sunsave Guarantee, which includes 24/7 monitoring, free replacement parts (including a battery and inverter), and downtime cover.
+Your system will also be insured by Aviva against damage, fire and theft.

 Sunsave Plus vs roof leases: FAQs